ziz19/linux-server-configuration/README.md

 ## Host an Flask App
 Finally, we are going to host a flask app.
 The example app here is a catalog website.
-We will also install several packages including: **pip, sqlalchemy, psycopg2**
 1.  `sudo apt-get install git` to install Git
 2.  `cd /var/www` to move the directory where we will place the app
 3.  `sudo mkdir FlaskApp` to create a directory called **FlaskApp**